Effective volunteer management involves good communication and coordination of job duties.

 - If an usher has a problem with a visitor or congregant, they should contact Elder Smith for assistance.

-The process of creating job descriptions can be done quickly and efficiently with a few of the right people in the room.
 Gather a few folks who understand what needs to be done, sit in a room with a laptop and just go down the list and answer the questions: who, what, where, when and how.
 You will be surprised at how quickly you can create volunteer role descriptions.

-Lastly, church volunteers are a valuable asset which is why it is important to provide good systems and processes to support them.
+Lastly, church volunteers are free labor and a valuable asset.
+Take the time to develop systems and processes to support them.
 Investing some time thinking through and creating detailed job descriptions is one way to show your volunteers support and appreciation.